-UTA Volunteers is a student group that plans and implements volunteer and community service programs for UTA and the surrounding community.
-Our purpose is to promote active citizenship and strengthen our community by creating a role for students to become involved in community service and provide tools and resources to the UTA community.
+UTA Volunteers is a Leadership Center membership-based student group that plans and implements volunteer opportunities, social awareness programs, and civic engagement for UT Arlington students within the surrounding community.
+Its purpose is to promote active citizenship and strengthen our community by creating a role for students to become involved in, and provide tools and resources to, the UT Arlington community.

 Why should I volunteer?